mark-p7/Anony/README.md

 - Discord.js library for interacting with the Discord API
 - dotenv library for loading environment variables from a `.env` file

-The bot follows a simple architecture where messages are sent to Discord channels by calling the `discord.js` API, and anonymous messages are stored in a SQLite database.
-The bot uses unique message IDs to allow users to delete their own messages, and messages are automatically deleted after a set period of time to ensure privacy.
+The bot follows a simple architecture where messages are sent to Discord channels by calling the `discord.js` API, and anonymous messages are not currently stored on a database.
+In the near future, the bot will use unique message IDs to allow users to delete their own messages, and messages are automatically deleted after a set period of time to ensure privacy.

 ## Contributing